-For large projects of expected value greater than \$100 million, a Value Management Workshop (VMW) with representation from relevant industry participants must be held (refer to Appendix D).
-Additional industry representation, for example, product suppliers, quarries and so on may benefit some projects.
+For large projects of expected value greater than \$100M, a Value Management Workshop (VMW), with representation from relevant industry participants, must be held (refer to Appendix D).
+Additional industry representation, for example, product suppliers, quarries and so on may benefit from some projects.

-The purpose of the VMW is to gain contribution from a wider audience than the client alone, to produce ideas which may be used by the client in planning, design and construction, to make decisions about the optimum delivery process and packaging for the project.
-The selection of delivery method is still the domain of the client.
+The purpose of the VMW, is to gain contribution from a wider audience than the client alone.
+This helps to produce ideas which the client may use in planning, design and construction, to make decisions about the optimum delivery process and packaging for the project.
+The delivery method selection is still within the client's domain.